Khat: Iceland

 In August 2010 the Icelandic police intercepted khat smuggling for the first time.
 37 kg were confiscated.
 The drugs were most likely intended for sale in Canada.
 Again in May 2011 the police intercepted around 60 kg.

 Ireland

 Khat is a controlled drug for the purpose of the Misuse of Drugs Act 1977 and Schedule 1 of the Misuse of Drugs Regulations 1988.
-As such its unauthorised possession and supply is prohibited.
+As such its possession and supply is prohibited.

 Italy

 Khat is inserted in the Table I of the Italian official list of psychoactive drugs under the name "Catha edulis pianta" (English: "Catha edulis plant") and thus possession is forbidden.

 Netherlands

 In the Netherlands, the active ingredients of khat, cathine and cathinone, are qualified as hard drugs and forbidden.
 Use is mostly limited to the Somali community.
 In 2008 health minister Ab Klink decided against qualifying the unprocessed plant as drugs after consultation with experts.
 However, on 9 January 2012 the Dutch government announced a ban on khat.